 Humanities for All is a grant program that supports locally-initiated public humanities projects.
 This program responds to the needs and interests of Californians, encourages greater public participation in humanities programming, particularly by new and/or underserved audiences.
 It aims to promote understanding and empathy among all our state’s peoples in order to cultivate a thriving democracy.

-*Starting in May 2024, we’re making some updates to the Quick Grants program!
+*Starting May 1, 2024, we’re making some updates to the Quick Grants program!
 Read more about them here.

 Application Opens | Application Notification | Grant Period |